Huskyeder/stackato-doc/admin/reference/kato-ref.rst

   **--manual**                            Only import/export roles specified on the command line

-  **--force**                             Force import/export of specified roles even if they are not enabled
+  **--force**                             Force import/export of specified roles even if they are not enabled Requires --manual Implies --only-this-node

-                                          Requires --manual

-                                          Implies --only-this-node

   **--remote**                            Remote import/export (internal use only)

   **--base-dir** *<base-dir>*             Base directory for extracting temporary files

+  **--only-users-orgs**                   Include only the portions related to users and orgs (parts of main-db, aok-db, aok-config, db-encryption-key, license)

   **--droplets**                          Include droplets (uploaded apps)